Efficiency Heating & Cooling

 Main parts of a typical furnace:

-- Thermostat: Control panel for setting the desired temperature.
+- Thermostat: A control panel used to set the desired temperature.

 - Blower Motor: Fan that pushes heated air through the ductwork.